 In such a case, you may need to separate the males from the females.
 So, be prepared for such an incident from the start.

-For separating the shrimps, you can either use a tank separator or a second tank.
+To separate the shrimps, you can either use a tank separator or a second tank.
 If you are tight on the budget, then just use a tank separator.
 Otherwise, I’ll suggest making a second tank for the shrimps.

 Reasons For Unsuccessful Breeding

 - Another common reason for failed breeding is too much stress.
 Pregnant shrimps can get stressed out due to many reasons.
 But the most common of them is unsuitable tank mates.
-If your shrimp tank has other livestock than shrimps, make sure they are compatible with the shrimps.
+If your shrimp tank has livestock other than shrimps, make sure they are compatible with the shrimps.

 - Lack of proper nutrition can also lead to failed pregnancy in the shrimps.
 Don’t just rely on the natural algae and biofilm.
-Buy a decent shrimp food and provide the necessary nutrient to your shrimp.
+Buy a decent shrimp food and provide the necessary nutrients to your shrimp.

 Cherry Shrimp Diseases & Prevention